 Wisconsin Dells.
 This is where you go to get warm if you can't go to Mexico.
 The many indoor water parks are as close to the tropics as you can get in Wisconsin, and at Wilderness Resort's Wild WaterDome, you can even get a tan.

 If you have big kids who are experienced water-park visitors, stay at the Wilderness, Kalahari or Great Wolf.
 If you have small kids, stay at one of the smaller and cheaper hotels with indoor water parks.

 On weekends, resorts with water parks are no place for romance.
 If you're a couple, stay at Bowman's Oak Hill B&B and buy a day pass to a water park or go downhill skiing at nearby Cascade Mountain.

 Milwaukee.
 See a game at the Fiserv Forum, tour breweries and the Harley Davidson Museum, shop in the Third Ward and visit world-class museums.

 If you like nightlife, stay downtown at the Saint Kate Arts Hotel, which is connected to the ornate Pabst Theater and the modern Marcus Center for the Performing Arts.

-The Wisconsin Center District is a few block farther and includes the Miller High Life, the UWM Panther Arena and the Wisconsin Center.
+The Wisconsin Center District is a few blocks farther and includes the Miller High Life Theater, the UWM Panther Arena and the Wisconsin Center.